-PREREQUISITE: CHDEV-001, 010, 011, 020, 062, and 083
+PREREQUISITE: CHDEV-001, 010, 011, 020, 062, and 083 ADVISORY: Eligibility for ENGL-100

 Students will engage in a demonstration of developmentally appropriate early childhood teaching competencies under guided supervision.
 Students will utilize practical classroom experiences with young children to make connections between theory and practice, to develop professional behaviors, and to build a comprehensive understanding of children and families.
 Child-centered, play-oriented approaches to teaching/learning/assessment; and knowledge of developmentally appropriate and culturally relevant curriculum content will be emphasized as student teachers design, implement, and evaluate experiences that promote positive development and learning for all young children.
+This class fulfills the Child Development Permit requirement for College Supervised Student Teaching.
 May not be repeated.
-LR
+LR LMC: DA